abdullahaidar/Order-summary-component/README.md

-# Frontend Mentor - Order summary card
+# Frontend Mentor - Order summary card Challenge

+# Your challenge is to build out this order summary card component and get it looking as close to the design as possible.

 Task Completed

 ![ScreenShot](/images/order-summary-screenshot.png)